 Faculty members typically have 15 or more advisees, teaching responsibilities, scholarship and research responsibilities, and service responsibilities.
 When you have questions or need advice, take the initiative to see your adviser.
 Be prepared with questions and materials to make the most of your time and your adviser's time.
 You can access your degree audit from the eLion web site.

 Because of the many duties of each faculty member, it is almost impossible for them to monitor closely the academic progress of each advisee.
 It is each student's responsibility to ensure that all graduation requirements are met.
 However in the first week of your last semester at Penn State, please see the program chair with your degree audit to ensure that all graduation requirements have been met since this is the only time you can modify and add courses to your schedule.

-As a last resort if you cannot meet with your adviser, make an appointment with the Advising Center (H 304) to meet with one of our campus’ professional advisers.
+As a last resort if you cannot meet with your adviser, make an appointment with the Advising Center in the Murphy Center to meet with one of our campus’ professional advisers.

 Degree audits are used to track progress toward completion of degree requirements.
 The audit indicates program and graduation requirements that have been completed to date, as well as unfulfilled requirements.
 The Surveying Engineering program uses the degree audit to certify students for graduation.

 You can review a copy of your degree audit on the elion web site at http://elion.psu.edu/.

 Sixth Semester Audits

 You are encouraged to review your degree audit with your faculty adviser during your 6th semester to make sure you are making steady progress toward completing your degree.
 You should check with your adviser to identify the status of any petitions filed, anticipate any petitions that may need to be filed, and determine scheduling patterns for courses that are only offered during one semester, or those that require prerequisites.